Use the dropdown to select your school.

 Yes, Laurel Road refinances/consolidates both federal and private student loans, even if you have already refinanced/consolidated your student loans with another lender.

-A 0.25% interest rate discount is offered on new student loan refinance applications from an alumni/ae or their family members of a school whose alumni association participates in the Meyer & Associates Alumni Benefit Program.
-The discount is applied to your monthly payment and will be reflected in your billing statement.
-The discount will end if the Meyer & Associates notifies Laurel Road that the borrower is no longer a in good standing.
-This offer cannot be combined with other member or employee discounts.
-Laurel Road is not affiliated with any school.
+The 0.25% Member Name alumni/ae or their family members interest rate discount is offered on new student loan refinance applications from active Member Name alumni/ae or their family members.
+The Member Name discount is applied to your monthly payment and will be reflected in your billing statement.
+The Member Name employee discount is only available at loan origination and at no other time, and will go into effect on the date the loan funds are disbursed.
+This offer cannot be combined with any other discounts from Laurel Road affiliated partners or employers.

 Checking your rate with Laurel Road only requires a soft credit pull, which will not affect your credit score.
 To proceed with an application, a hard credit pull will be required, which may affect your credit score.